 You can relax now.
 Although there are rogue affiliate programs out there, most reputable companies have solid tracking systems in place.
 (If you are still worried, check out the merchant’s reputation first by looking around the web).

-Amazon has a great reputation among affiliates and they are known to be honest and reliable.
-Other reputable affiliate networks where you can find honest merchants to promote their products are ShareASale and Impact radius.
+ShareAsale has a great reputation among affiliates and they are known to be honest and reliable.
+Other reputable affiliate networks where you can find honest merchants to promote their products are Impact radius and Systeme.io.

 You Don’t Need Traffic